A Unified Construction of Streaming Sketches via the L\'evy-Khintchine Representation Theorem: Tractability and Processes

-Braverman, Chestnut, Woodruff, and Yang~\cite{braverman2016streaming} characterize the tractability of all symmetric functions over $\Z$, except for a class of nearly periodic functions.
-Specifically, the following example is given in \cite[\S 5]{braverman2016streaming} which cannot be solved in the $L_2$-heavy hitter-based framework, but can be estimated using \emph{ad hoc} algorithmic tricks.
+Braverman, Chestnut, Woodruff, and Yang~\cite[\S 5]{braverman2016streaming} gave the following example of a nearly periodic function that cannot be solved in their $F_2$-heavy hitter-based framework, but can be estimated using \emph{ad hoc} algorithmic tricks, in $O(\epsilon^{-8}\log^{15} n)$ space.